The Chauncey Bailey Project: Media coalition reinvents Arizona Project model

 Early on, the project moved slowly and, at times, awkwardly.

-· An investigation of one of Bey’s former Muslim-law wives who is now a real estate broker.
-She has faced allegations of fraud in a series of land deals, and she represented an
+- An investigation of one of Bey’s former Muslim-law wives who is now a real estate broker.
+She has faced allegations of fraud in a series of land deals, and she represented an Oakland woman who tried unsuccessfully to buy the bakery in bankruptcy court.

 Additional investigative stories are planned for the months ahead.
 Student volunteers have gathered hundreds of court files and thousands of other public documents on members of the Bey organization to build a database.
 A Web site, Chaunceybailyproject.org, is scheduled to launch in January.